header-banner-vending_machine.jpg

 Food vending machines you typically see at your office, school or train station are turning into a new phase once again.

-The new vending machines (Vending 2.0) are different in that they actually produce a product on the spot.
+The new vending machines (Vending 2.0) are different in that they produce a product on the spot.
 So your food is not made in a single big factory, but rather in very local micro-factories.

 Enter: personalized food!
 When food is prepared on the spot, recipes can be adjusted to your personal taste and dietary needs.
 Because in Vending 2.0 a product is prepared on the spot, there’s also no need for preservatives or other chemical, artificial substances.